ShubhamTatvamasi/mailcow/README.md

 ```
 SKIP_IP_CHECK=y

-# Only if DNS is now working
+# Only if DNS is not working
 SKIP_UNBOUND_HEALTHCHECK=y
 ```